ekala-project/eeps/eeps/0022-rename-cross-attrs.md

 | Host     | "aarch64-linux" |
 | Target   | "aarch64-linux" |

-In the vast majority of cases, just buildtimeDeps and runtimeDeps need to be specified:
+In the vast majority of cases, just `commands` and `libraries` need to be specified:

 ```nix
 { stdenv, cmake, openssl }: